 You must login before you can run this tool.

 The molecular structure, i.e., the position of the nuclei and their connecting bonds, may be calculated from the electron density which is derived from the system’s wave function.
-This is accessible from DFT and ab-initio calculation with QC-Lab.
+The molecular wave function may be obtained from DFT and ab-initio calculation using the tool QC-Lab.

 The study ab-initio of molecules becomes limited by the size of the system: either the number of atoms or the number of basis function and the Hamiltonian quickly overwhelm the computational resources making these theoretical methods technically impractical.
 The semiempirical methods provide an alternative to the study of large systems.
 In this realm, NUITNS serves two program: INDO and UVSpect.